zweicoder/rift/README.md

 Torrenting now on 10.21.112.232:8080
 ```

-People on the same network can now download through the IP
+People on the same network can now access and download the files by visiting the IP address and port given.

 ## Development
 Git clone and install dependencies